 Trees Count 2025

 Every ten years, NYC Parks does a survey of all the trees under their management in the entire city.
 Because I moved here in 2025, I arrived at the perfect time to get involved.
-I attended a training event in Bryant Park where I learned how to identify tree species and input the relevant tree health data into ArcGIS and then I got to survey trees on my own in any of the parks in the city.
+I attended a training event in Bryant Park where I learned how to identify tree species and input the relevant tree health data into ArcGIS and then I was invited to survey trees on my own in any of the parks in the city.
 Here’s a map of all the parks I’ve surveyed trees in so far:

 Map of NYC with pink dots over several parks where I counted trees